sigmacomputing/sigmaquickstarts/site/sigmaguides/src/use_cases_date_spines/use_cases_date_spines.md

 ## Weekly Sales Data
 Duration: 20

-Before we can use the Date Spine, we need to create a table that contains the data we are after and organized in groups.
+Before we can use the Date Spine, we need to create a table that contains the data we are after, and organized it in groups.

 Create a new `Table` on the `Data` Page.